SNAP-4 Service Release Notes

 -

 Description: A n ew virtio-blk Linux kernel driver (starting kernel 4.18) does not support hot-unplug during traffic.
-Since the kernel may self-generate spontaneous IOs, on rare occasions, an issue may happen even when no traffic is explicitly being run.
+Since the kernel may self-generate spontaneous IOs, on rare occasions, an issue may arise even when there is no traffic.

 Workaround: N/A